gamecon-cz/gamecon/udrzba/db-migrations/readme.md

 ## Configuration

 Make sure your database connection has admin rights.
 If you're using backups, make sure backups directory is not accessible by webserver.
-Disabling `checkInitialMigrationChanges` is useful for interaction with tests (see below).
-If you start with empty database or don't test at all, it may be ommited.

 For development: